angular/angular/goldens/public-api/forms/forms.md

 }

 // @public
-export class SelectControlValueAccessor extends BuiltInControlValueAccessor implements ControlValueAccessor {
+export class SelectControlValueAccessor extends BuiltInControlValueAccessor<any> implements ControlValueAccessor {
     set compareWith(fn: (o1: any, o2: any) => boolean);
     registerOnChange(fn: (value: any) => any): void;
     // (undocumented)